 Q: How much does it cost?

 A: Reenacting can be fairly expensive to get started in, but once you are able to purchase your basic equipment (i.e., jacket, shirt, trousers, shoes, cartridge box, cap box, belt, canteen, kepi or slouch hat, haversack, musket and bayonet), everything else will be on an "as needed" basis.
 Things such as a tent, overcoat, etc. can be bought later on.
 Prices will vary, so the best thing to do is shop around the different sutlers.
 We have listed some good, quality sutler websites on our Links page that you can check on for prices.
-Once you get all of your equipment together, the only costs will be your travel and eating expenses, plus $15.00 per year for Company and Division dues.
+Once you get all of your equipment together, the only costs will be your travel and eating expenses, plus the annual Company dues.
 NOTE: For any National Events that we may do, there is a small registration fee.
 Some of the smaller events may also charge a small fee ranging from $5-$10, but that is very seldom.

 Q: How do I get started?

 A: Let us know that you want to try it.
 We will help you pick an event that would suite your convenience and try to put together a uniform for you.
 We'll place you under the supervision of one of our Non-Commissioned Officers to learn the basic drill with the musket.
 He can also accompany you to the sutlers and help you pick out anything you would need.

 Q: What kind of uniform would I need?